Perchance to Dream (The Twilight Zone)

-"Perchance to Dream" is episode nine of the American television anthology series The Twilight Zone.
+"Perchance to Dream" is the ninth episode of the American television anthology series The Twilight Zone.
 It originally aired on November 27, 1959, on CBS.

 The title of the episode and the Charles Beaumont short story that inspired it is taken from Hamlet's "To be, or not to be" speech.

 Opening narration

 Plot

 Edward Hall seeks the aid of psychiatrist Dr. Eliot Rathmann.
 When he first enters the doctor's office, so tired he is barely able to stand, Rathmann helps him to the couch.
 Hall begins to drift into sleep, but suddenly jolts awake and gets up.
 When pressed by Rathmann, he explains he has a heart condition, and also believes that his overactive imagination is severely out of control, to the point where he's been able to see and feel something that is not there.
 Due to this, his heart condition is especially dangerous.
 He also explains that, when he has allowed himself to sleep he has been dreaming in chapters, as if in a movie serial.
-In his dreams, Maya "The Cat Girl", a carnival dancer, lures him first into a funhouse and later onto a roller coaster in an attempt to scare him to death.
+In his dreams, Maya "The Cat Girl", a taunting, laughing carnival dancer, first appears in his rear-view mirror as he drives, then at a carnival, lights his cigarette, kisses him, and lures him first into a funhouse and later onto a roller coaster in an attempt to frighten him.

 He is now convinced that if he falls asleep, he'll die.
 On the other hand, keeping himself awake will put too much of a strain on his heart.
 Feeling that Rathmann cannot help him, Hall starts to leave, but stops when he sees that Rathmann's receptionist looks exactly like Maya.
-Terrified, he runs back into Rathmann's office and jumps out of the window.
+Terrified, he runs back into Rathmann's office and jumps out the window to his death.

 In reality, the doctor calls his receptionist into his office, where Hall lies on the couch, his eyes closed.
 Rathmann tells the receptionist that Hall came in, laid down, immediately fell asleep, and then a few moments later let out a scream and died.
 "Well, I guess there are worse ways to go," the doctor says philosophically.
 "At least he died peacefully..."